 XL: Sportster® models powered by the Sportster® Evolution® engine

 Today, an alpha-numeric motorcycle code is applied to each Harley-Davidson motorcycle and is often used in motorcycle parts and accessories fitment.
-It’s good for a rider to know their bike’s alpha-numeric code so they can better understand what part or accessory will fit their bike when they’re looking for a replacement.
-Here’s a list of 2024 models with the alpha-numeric code and the model name:
+It’s good for a rider to know their motorcycle’s alpha-numeric code so they can better understand what part or accessory will fit their motorcycle when they’re looking for a replacement.

 Adventure Touring